lavanyasingh2203-prog/DSA/README.md

 #Getting Started

-To run the code examples, ensure you have Python (or the language of your choice) installed.
+To run the code examples, ensure you have C programming language installed.
 Each solution is organized by topic, and I’ve added comments for better understanding.

 #How to Contribute